To, The Shareholders

 Company Secretary & Compliance Officer |

-to the respective Directors.
-During the year under review, 7 (Seven) Board Meetings, 5
+Directors.
+During the year under review, 5 (Five) Board Meetings, 4 (Four) Audit Committee

-Internal Complaints Committee Meeting, 1 (One) Risk Management
+(Two) Internal Complaints Committee Meeting, 2 (Two) Risk Management Committee Meeting and

-Committee Meeting and 1 (One) Independent Directors Meeting were convened and held.
-The
+1 (One) Independent Directors Meeting were convened and held.
+The intervening gap between

 Name of Director(s) |